codr7/sw/README.md

 `sw` steals a line from Forth and uses a similarly flexible mechanism for definitions, which is different enough from most other languages to deserve a thorough explanation.

-`:` expects to be positioned between an identifier and a body, which is anything  up until `;`.
+`:` expects to be followed by an identifier and a body, which is anything up until `;`.
 The body is evaluated once for every reference to the name at emit time with trailing forms in reverse order on the stack. `,` may be used to evaluate a form.

 ### Macros

 By default, definitions are macros.
 Also by default, macros expect to be called in prefix position, name before arguments.
 Since we're operating at emit time, run time values can't be evaluated.

 ```
-is-42: , 42 =;
+:is-42 , 42 =;
 ```
 `[]`